-It has been emphasized that the counseling of patients regarding medication use and the documenting of details in e-prescriptions by physicians are key to preventing medication errors45 including near misses.
-The advantages and techniques of patient counseling have been discussed.^{18, 46-47}Furthermore, patients and their family members are important source of identifying medical incidents affecting their health care.48 Besides counseling of patients and caregivers, their appropriate training and engagement in identification of medication errors in emergency departments may further boost health care safety.
+It has been emphasized that the counseling of patients regarding medication use and the documenting of details in e-prescriptions by physicians are key to preventing medication errors [43] including near misses.
+The advantages and techniques of patient counseling have been discussed [16,44-45].
+Furthermore, patients and their family members are important source of identifying medical incidents affecting their health care [46].
+Besides counseling of patients and caregivers, their appropriate training and engagement in identification of medication errors in emergency departments may further boost health care safety [46].
 We found that NM medication error reporters recommended significantly less double checking and patient counseling during T2.
 Patient counseling is clearly underused in this tertiary care setting.
 Counseling of patients regarding medication use needs to be mandatory as it tends to reduce medical incidents and facilitates patient safety and improves quality of life.

 A number of limitations affect the generalizability of this study's results.
 Although several variables related to NMs were influenced by natural real world practice factors in KSMC, this study was not designed to fully explain the time trends in near misses discovered here.
 However, factors related to healthcare providers and healthcare consumers (personal), the healthcare institution (institutional), and healthcare informatics (EP system) clearly influence the occurrence, identification, reporting, and prevention of NMs.
+Missing values need to be highlighted, which is an obvious limitation of this study.
+However, given values in various tables will guide about the missing data and its overall quality.